 The total nameplate power rating for all FSE at a single site claiming FCI credit under this provision cannot exceed 2,500 kW.

-Notwithstanding 95486.2(b)(2)(E)1 above, upon request the Executive Officer may approve an application with total nameplate power rating for all FSE at a single site up to 6,000 kW.
-The total number of FSE at sites with total nameplate power rating greater than 2,500 kW cannot exceed 10 percent of total FSE approved under FCI pathways.
-The applicant must provide justification for requesting a total power rating greater than 2,500 kW at the given site.

 The effective simultaneous power rating (kW) for each FSE calculated using the equation below.
 The effective simultaneous power rating must be at least 50 percent of the nameplate power rating for each FSE.

 PSimi=PNPi×PSimToti=1nPNPi